 Can I get a guided tour?
 How much does this cost?

 You can arrange this before you arrive with a local tour operator, or you can arrange it at the visitor centre when you arrive.
 For the main trail, a private guide will cost about 50 JOD for the day.

 In terms of day timings, I would recommend entering between 7am and 8am in order to beat the crowds and enjoy time at The Treasury alone.
 Even most of the local bedouins do not arrive much earlier than 7.30am.
 It also helps you beat the heat.
-Note, if you are going to take photos at this time, it can be quite shadowy.
+Although, it might be important to note that if you are going to take photos at this time, it can be quite shadowy.